jyyan/jyyan-vim/README.md

  1. update jyyan-vim , use ./update.sh or `git submodule foreach --recursive git pull origin master` command
  1. finished

+3. Maybe you would got the warning message such like missing `vim --servername` option , on the time you use vim to open some files at linux environment. you can open `~/.bashrc` and addition the followinig line :

+    alias vim='vim --servername <whatever>'

+    such as :

+    alias vim='vim --servername editor'

+    and then please relogin try again.

 ## Contact